braze-inc/braze-docs/_docs/_partners/isv_partners/cohort_import.md

 | EU-01 | `https://rest.fra-01.braze.eu`  |
 {: .reset-td-br-1 .reset-td-br-2}

-## Endpoint URLs
+## Endpoint urls

 In addition to the top-level URLs being cluster-specific, each endpoint is also partner-specific.
 For example, when importing to our US01 cluster, the URL would have the format `https://rest.iad-01.braze.com/partners/[partner_name]/…`, where `[partner_name]` is typically the name of the partner’s business.
 Specifics for each endpoint are outlined below.

 ## Authentication

-To import cohort data into Braze, there are two authentication keys required.
+to import cohort data into braze, there are two authentication keys required.

-### Partner API Key
+### Partner api key

 The Partner API Key identifies the integration partner and authenticates the request as being valid for import.
 The key should be included in the body of the request in the `partner_api_key` field.